 130 - Introduction to ArchaeologyA survey course which explores theory, methods, and techniques for investigating, reconstructing, interpreting, preserving, and learning about human behavior in the past.
 It reviews human cultural chronology from the earliest Paleolithic ages, to the present, and examines the artifact remains.
 Throughout the course archaeology as anthropology and the relevance of archaeology to modern society and politics is emphasized.

 150 - Intro to Cultural AnthropologyIntroduction to the field of cultural anthropology.
 Explores various cultures around the world using some or all of the following as a basis of comparison: gender roles, language, social structure, family and kinship, identity, and spirituality.
 Also examines how cultures have been impacted by globalization.

 160 - "Race" and EthnicityExamines the Native, African, Latino/Latina, Asian, and European American experience.
-Provides a critical and comparative analysis of the racial ideology and social construction of "race," its origins and present day consequences.
+Also, provides a critical and comparative analysis of racial ideology and the social construction of "race," its origins and present day consequences from a global perspective.
 Ethnicity, ethnic conflict, genocide, and conflict solutions are examined as well.

 170 - Gender ParadigmsExamines underlying assumptions about male and female roles throughout history, then focuses on contemporary issues.
 Addresses the questions of why status differences exist between the sexes, how people are socialized into stereotyped sex roles, and how individuals can move beyond limitations imposed by prescribed sex roles.
 Also listed as WOM 170.